An efficient product roadmap is an integral part of any successful product.

 Crafting a product roadmap is no different from planning a road trip.
 Think about the last trip you planned.
 You likely first began by identifying key destinations, key dates, and a theme of what kinds of experiences you wanted to get from your road trip.

-From there, you likely dove into research to flesh out the details of each particular stop on the trip.
-Based on the details, you then had to work through trade-offs - you likely added, removed, or changed the sequence of destinations based on the constraints that you faced at the time.
+In all likelihood, then you dove into research to flesh out the details of each particular stop on the trip.
+Based on the details, you then had to work through trade-offs.
+In doing so, you added, removed, or changed the sequence of destinations based on the constraints that you faced at the time.

 Product managers do this all the time for their product teams.
 They take on these road-mapping exercises to lead their teams on a journey towards the product vision of the company.
 If you’re interested in learning more via video, then watch below.
 Otherwise, skip ahead.